Get us in your inbox

 Any serious museum-tripper should see a few of the local stuffed animals, and the displays should answer all your questions about Australian mammals.

-If you're interested in Aboriginal culture and beliefs, visit the Indigenous Australia section, and get informed about important issues including the Stolen Generations and deaths in custody.
+Visit the Indigenous Australia section for an education in Aboriginal culture and history, and get informed about important issues including the Stolen Generations and deaths in custody.

 Museum entry is free, however some touring exhibtions may have a cover fee.